-34 The Japanese data were obtained from the Ministry of Health, Labour, and Welfare, retrieved on September 13, 2018.
+$^{^{34}}$ The Japanese data were obtained from the Ministry of Health, Labour, and Welfare, retrieved on September 13, 2018.

 longer retirement than men do, it is plausible to use life expectancy at each age in the analysis.

 The sign of life expectancy and its square are difficult to anticipate.
 Those who have longer life expectancy may have optimistic bequest plans, and can achieve their goal of leaving as much as possible by saving more and/or working harder.
 Those who have shorter life expectancy may also have a higher BA since they have tried to do their best to leave adequate bequests.

 Educational attainment is categorized into three groups; those who did not finish high school, those who graduated from high school but not from college, and those who graduated from college or higher.
 Well-educated respondents may care more about children and spouse utilities.

 Therefore, the sign will be positive if the respondent has higher educational attainment.
 However, if well-educated respondents are more likely to invest in children's human capital, the trade-off between human capital transfer now and bequeathing later may lead the sign to TO_CHILD to be negative.

 Table 4-2 presents the summary statistics of the dependent and independent variables (and respondent's age for reference) in the regression.
 The means of TO_CHILD and TO_SPOUSE are 2.99 and 2.94, respectively, and the difference is significant at the 1% level.
-Of the respondents, 24% and 16% reported inheritance from their own parents and spouse's parents, respectively.
-The corresponding expectations of inheritance were 33% and 25%.
+Of the respondents, corresponding expectations of inheritance were 33% and 25%.
 Table 4-3 presents the means of each variable across different levels of BA.
-Apparently, the means of the FEMALE dummy decrease with the increase in BA on TO_SPOUSE, and the means of LIFEEXP increase with the increase in BA on TO_SPOUSE, and the means of LIFEEXP increase with the increase in BA on TO_SPOUSE.
+Apparently, the means of the FEMALE dummy decrease with the increase in BA on TO SPOUSE, and the means of LIFEEXP increase with the increase in BA on TO CHILD.